Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Tips for improve fashion drawing skills:

-master simple shapes before attempt complex figures. -
+- Practice basic forms master simple shapes before attempt complex figures.

-understand real human proportions help level when draw stylize figures. -
+- Study anatomy understand real human proportions help level when draw stylize figures.

-study how different fabrics drape, fold, and reflect light. -
+- Observe fabric behavior study how different fabrics drape, fold, and reflect light.

-collect inspirational images to inform your drawing style. -
+- Create mood boards collect inspirational images to inform your drawing style.

 Bring it all unitedly: the fashion design process